Creative Writing: Short Story Writing

 - The booking process involves entering payment details before your course choice and applicant details are queried on an in-built questionnnaire which completes the process

 |What is sent||When is it sent||What does it contain|

 |1.
 Payment confirmation||Instantaneously following submission of your online application||

 |2.
 Enrolment confirmation||Sent in due course but likely not before the end of March.
 Please treat your payment confirmation as confirmation that your applicant details and payment have been received||

 |3.
 Programme information||Usually sent Friday late afternoon the week before term starts||

 |If you need further help with the above information please ring 020 7594 8756

-Questions regarding the content and teaching of the above course should be addressed to the course tutor, Dr Claire Griffiths at firstname.lastname@example.org
+- Questions regarding the content and teaching of this course should be sent to the tutor, Dr Claire Griffiths, firstname.lastname@example.org

 - Questions about your enrolment and payment should be sent to the Programme Administrator, email@example.com

 If you have enjoyed this course, why not look at other arts and humanities evening class courses at Imperial College.
 This includes courses on the history of western art from ancient Greece to the nineteenth century, Understanding Modern and Design, the history of film and cinema and Greek and Roman mythology in art.
 We also run practical courses in art and photography and creative writing classes, and a growing programme of science based evening classes.